RABBI ANDREW MARC PALEY

 Cantor Croll is married to Jan Gartenberg.

 Rabbi Roseman came to Temple Shalom in 1985 after serving as the Rabbi of Temple Beth El in Madison, Wisconsin.
 Ordained in 1966, Rabbi Roseman also earned a Ph.D. in Jewish History.
-He served as Dean of Hebrew Union College - Jewish Institute of Religion and taught Jewish history at Southern Methodist University.
-Rabbi Roseman has served as Co-Chairman of the National Joint Commission on Jewish Education and Chairman of the Committee on Family and Children's Liturgy.
+He served as Dean of Hebrew Union College – Jewish Institute of Religion and taught Jewish history at Southern Methodist University.
+Rabbi Roseman has served as Co-Chairman of the National Joint Commission on Jewish Education and Chairman of the Committee on Family and Children’s Liturgy.
 His series of Jewish history books for adolescents has garnered two prestigious awards.
 As a community activist, he has represented Temple Shalom as an officer of the Attending Clergy Association of Presbyterian Hospital and Chairman of the Rabbinical Association of Greater Dallas.
+Author of Of Tribes and Tribulations (2014) which addresses twelve of the most common issues raised by religious seekers.